tpoisot/DataSharingPaper/DataSharing-MS.md

 however, rarely asked to evaluate if the adequate data are released (*e.g.* network metrics and summary statistics instead of full networks), and even more rarely given access to the data during the evaluation process.

+[@Vision2010] Journals are in the best position to make things move

 - Evaluation for funding